-Ocimum x citriodorum 'Greek Column' is a tall, narrow variety that bears lemon-scented leaves.
+Ocimum x citriodorum is a tall, narrow variety that bears lemon-scented leaves.
 It grows 36 inches tall and 10 inches wide.

-Ocimum basilicum 'Magical Michael' has a compact, well-branched growing habit, making it ideal for container culture.
-An All-America Selections winner, it's prized for its bold white and purple flowers.
+'Magical Michael' has a compact, well-branched growing habit, making it ideal for container culture.
+An All-America Selections winner, this Ocimum basilicum is prized for its bold white and purple flowers.
 It grows 15 inches tall and 12 inches wide.

-Ocimum basilicum 'Napolitano' (also called Italian large-leaf basil) is one of the best varieties for pesto.
-The large, fragrant leaves can be harvested all summer long.
+This variety of Ocimum basilicum is one of the best varieties for pesto.
+Also called Italian large-leaf basil, its large, fragrant leaves can be harvested all summer long.
 It's a productive variety that grows 2 feet tall and 18 inches wide.

-Ocimum 'Osmin' offers glossy, deep purple leaves that give off a sweet, fruity aroma that lends pungent color to culinary creations.
-Tidy plants grow 18 inches tall and 12 inches wide and thrive in pots.
+'Osmin' offers glossy, deep purple leaves that give off a sweet, fruity aroma that lends pungent color to culinary creations.
+Tidy plants of this Ocimum grow 18 inches tall and 12 inches wide and thrive in pots.

-Ocimum basilicum 'Purple Ruffles' is an award-winning selection that has eye-catching wavy, purple leaves.
-It is a tough annual that works well in pesto, salads, or garnishes.
+This award-winning selection has eye-catching wavy, purple leaves.
+Ocimum basilicum 'Purple Ruffles' is a tough annual that works well in pesto, salads, or garnishes.
 It grows 24 inches tall and 16 inches wide.

-Ocimum 'Red Rubin' dresses up garden-fresh dishes with purple-toned leaves.
-This basil grows about 2 feet tall and 14 inches wide, making it ideal for containers or garden beds.
+This variety of Ocimum dresses up garden-fresh dishes with purple-toned leaves.
+It grows about 2 feet tall and 14 inches wide, making it ideal for containers or garden beds.

-Ocimum 'Siam Queen' is beautiful and bushy, soaring to 3 feet tall.
+Ocimum is beautiful and bushy, soaring to 3 feet tall.
 Pick leaves or purple flowers to infuse stir-fry, oils, or salad with traditional Thai flavors.

-Ocimum 'Spicy Bush' is a compact variety (12 inches tall and wide) with tiny leaves, making it an ideal plant for edging gardens or growing in containers.
+'Spicy Bush' is a compact variety of Ocimum (12 inches tall and wide) with tiny leaves, making it an ideal plant for edging gardens or growing in containers.